uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

 available, then tests which require a compiler are skipped.
 There are two methods of test an offline version of CL:

-* Build ComputeAorta with the CMake option :cmake:variable:`CA_RUNTIME_COMPILER_ENABLED` set to ``OFF``.
+* Build the oneAPI Construction Kit with the CMake option :cmake:variable:`CA_RUNTIME_COMPILER_ENABLED` set to ``OFF``.

-* Build ComputeAorta with the CMake options :cmake:variable:`CA_RUNTIME_COMPILER_ENABLED` set to ``ON``, and :cmake:variable:`CA_COMPILER_ENABLE_DYNAMIC_LOADER` set to ``ON``, then set the environment variable :envvar:`CA_COMPILER_PATH` to the empty string to
+* Build the oneAPI Construction Kit with the CMake options :cmake:variable:`CA_RUNTIME_COMPILER_ENABLED` set to ``ON``, and :cmake:variable:`CA_COMPILER_ENABLE_DYNAMIC_LOADER` set to ``ON``, then set the environment variable :envvar:`CA_COMPILER_PATH` to the empty string to